ChristopherDalziel/Indecision/README.md

 # Starting point

-Humble beginnings of the basic application
+Humble beginnings of the basic application, displaying 3 choices as well as the basic alert received when it's submitted.
 ![Starting point](/assets/readme-4.png)